Tips for Parents

 - All children under 13 should be buckled or in a car seat in the back seat.

-- If it’s too difficult to maneuver the car seat into your car properly, or you don’t feel you can get it quite tight enough, let us help connect you with one of our partner organizations closest to you.
+- If it’s too difficult to maneuver the car seat into your car properly, or you don’t feel you can get it quite tight enough, search for a child passenger safety technician (CPST) near you who can help.

 - Trained technicians can help you make sure your car seat is installed correctly.